contagon/handbook/handbook/30-callings-in-the-church.md

 Callings give members opportunities to feel the joy of serving God by serving His children (see [Mosiah 2:17]).
 Callings also help members increase their faith and draw closer to the Lord.

-It is not appropriate to aspire to callings in the Church (see [Mark 10:42–45]; [Doctrine and Covenants 121:34–36]).
+It is not appropriate to aspire to specific callings in the Church (see [Mark 10:42–45]; [Doctrine and Covenants 121:34–37]).
 Nor do Church members “advance” from one calling to another.
 After serving in one calling, they should not expect to receive a calling of greater responsibility or prominence.
 Serving faithfully in a calling is more important than what the calling is.
 The Lord honors the dedication of all who serve in His Church.

 This chapter describes how members are called to serve in the Church and how they are released from their callings.
 It also includes a Chart of Callings that gives information about issuing specific callings, sustaining members in their callings, and setting them apart (see [30.8]).